-We suggest a good sun hat, sun cream, a pair of sturdy walking shoes, trainers, velcro fastening sandals, as some of the walks are over stony ground.
-A pair of track suit pants or long trousers may also be useful.
+We suggest a good sun hat, sun cream, a pair of walking shoes, trainers, Velcro fastening sandals.
+As some of the walks are over stony ground.
+A pair of training pants or long trousers may be useful.

 TV & radio: - There is no TV.

 Health & safety: